 The assembly portion of this project is done.
 Time to hang it up and put it to use.

-Using the provided holes in the base, screw it into the wall.
+Using the provided holes in the base, screw it into the wall to create your wall mounted towel rack.
 If there is no stud to attach to using a drywall anchor will make this sturdy enough to not come out of the wall.
 With the galvanized pipes this is a heavy piece.
 And then, it is done!

 Once the screws were put in I used some black paint to touch up the screws.
 Making them blend into the pipes.
 You can also spray paint them beforehand.